RobDWaller/ReallySimpleJWT/readme.md

 Call the get token method and pass in user identifier, key secret, expiration date time string and the token issuer.

+Will return a token string on success and throw an exception on failure.

 ```php
 <?php